Stdes/rsschool-cv/cv.md

 Few years I worked as system administrator of commercial electricity metering.
 That work was not much about coding more about servers, communication and electric equipment perhaps some shell scripts.

-Next couple of years I spent solo-working as freelancer working on order to develop an ERP-program that allowed small  international company switch from excel's tables to automatization of warehouses accounting,  financial accounting and trading.
+Next couple of years I spent solo-working as freelancer on order to develop an ERP-program that allowed small  international company switch from excel's tables to automatization of warehouses accounting,  financial accounting and trading.
 I used MS Access, VBA and SQL developing this program (code example below).

 Therefore... to summarize all of my programming experience is about desktop applications.
 So I would like to study web-developing as frontend as backend.